dylanmaenpaa/today-i-learned/README.md

 # Today I learned
 Documenting things I have learned.
+Striving to write down knowledge in short and concise sentences.

 ## Table of contents
 - [Web development](#web-development)